-Xue Long Snow Dragon (雪龍) is an intriguing tea that straddles the line between white and green types of tea with a balanced flavour that has the best of both worlds.
+Xue Long Snow Dragon (雪龙) is an intriguing tea that straddles the line between white and green types of tea with a balanced flavour that has the best of both worlds.
 It is grown at an altitude of 800-900m at a fully organic tea garden in Fuding, Fujian Province and we source it directly from the producer.
-This hand plucked and processed Xue Long Snow Dragon green tea is from Spring (April) 2016 harvest.
+This hand plucked and processed Xue Long Snow Dragon green tea is from April 2021 harvest.

 Xue Long Snow Dragon is made from a white tea cultivar Fuding Da Hao (福鼎大毫 – Fuding Large Sprout) but is processed like a green tea.
-This dual heritage is reflected in the name of this tea.
+This dual heritage is reflected in its name.
 Xue (雪), meaning Snow, refers to the white hairs on the tea leaves, similar to Xue Ya Snow Bud White Tea.
-Long (龍), meaning Dragon, refers to the green tea aspect of processing and inadvertently references the famous Dragon Well Long Jing Green Tea.
+Long (龙), meaning Dragon, refers to the green tea aspect of processing and inadvertently references the famous Dragon Well Long Jing Green Tea.

 The twisted dry green and silver leaves have a faint fruity aroma and do not make it evident at the outset that Xue Long Snow Dragon green tea is made from leaf buds.
 This becomes clear once you steep the leaves and the beautiful buds fully unfurl.